 Statistics and data analysis

 Descriptive statistics were used to describe participants’ demographic characteristics and responses to scenarios.
 Further information on data processing and analysis are provided above and in particular for the analysis of: i. demographic data (see ‘personal profile’, ‘demographics of respondents’), ii. responses and their allocation to severity categories (see ‘Population responses to individual questions’, Allocating procedures to severity categories’, ‘Numerical scoring of scenarios for comparison of sub-groups’).
 Whenever appropriate we reported the number of respondents to a particular scenario, personal profile question or number of scenarios (indicated as n), unless otherwise stated.
 In addition, the average responses are expressed as mean ± SEM, unless otherwise indicated.
 For the non-dichotomous subgroups (i.e., age and number of publications) we utilized a median split to compare matched size groups above and below the median values (age and number of publications respectively).
 Further sub-division of the population was not possible as the sub-groups became too small for meaningful analysis.
 The processing of the raw survey data (e.g., grouping , sorting) was carried outusing Microsoft Excel (2016).
 Data are non normally distributed (after Shapiro-Wilk test) and only non-parametric tests were used for any statistical comparisons.
 Graph plotting, descriptive statistics and correlations were carried out using were carried out using GraphPad Prism 7 & 8 for Windows (GraphPad Software, La Jolla California , USA).
 In particular, we calculated mean and median, standard error of the mean (SEM) and standard deviation (SD).
 We also used the Mann-Whitney U test, to evaluate differences in overall severity scores, and Spearman Rank Correlation for the analysis of demographic sub-group correlations.
 SPSS (PASW Statistics for Windows, Version 18.0, Chicago: SPSS Inc.) was used for cluster analaysis (dendrogram construction) following an average linkage method 19, 20...
-Statistical significance significance was set at p < 0.05.
+Statistical significance was set at p < 0.05.

 Results